Point Label Aware Superpixels for Multi-species Segmentation of Underwater Imagery: Results

 \subsubsection{Stage Two: DeepLab training}

-Tables~\ref{tab:deeplab} (UCSD Mosaics dataset) and~\ref{tab:eilat} (Eilat dataset) demonstrate that our improved generation of augmented ground truth labels also improves the performance of semantic segmentation models.
+Table~\ref{tab:deeplab} demonstrates that our improved generation of augmented ground truth labels also improves the performance of semantic segmentation models, on both the UCSD Mosaics and Eilat datasets.
 These results are obtained by training DeepLabv3+ \cite{chen2018encoder} on our augmented ground truth.
 We outperform CoralSeg and the Superpixel Sampling Network on all three metrics; specifically for mIoU by 9.65\% and 2.07\% respectively on UCSD Mosaics and by 14.54\% and 5.95\% on Eilat.